EtorixDev/rentry.py/README.md

 ```

 ## Command Line
 The command interface offers every endpoint available other than `update`.
-This is due to the fact the `update` endpoint will clear the page content if no value is passed for it.
-For extremely small pages this may be fine, but for the majority that would require an extremely complex terminal command to prevent the page content from being wiped.
+The `update` endpoint will be added in a following release.

 ### Commands
 - help: Show this help message.